HayoVanLoon/docker-simpleprotoc/README.md

 ## Output

-Using `generate.sh --out out --flavours dpg` on the simple example structure above.
+Using `sprotoc.sh --out out --flavours dpg` on the simple example structure above.

 ### Go